joshtrus/discover-Philly-Travel-Website/README.md

 Click on any place from the list to see detailed information about it, including its description, address, rating, and user feedback.

-Example: Click on "American Philosophical Society" to view its details.
+Example: Click on "American Philosophical Society" or any other places listed to view its details.
+You can also provide feedback and ratings to that particular place.

 Random Trip: